If you are reading this article, you already understand how crucial collecting clients’ testimonials is for your coaching business.

 How to automate the process of gathering testimonials

 To tell the truth, collecting testimonials can be challenging and time-consuming, especially if you have to do it yourself and manually.
-You can save your valuable time by adopting social proof platforms like Trust to automate the entire process.
+You can save your valuable time by adopting video testimonial software like Trust to automate the entire process.

 The tool offers the functionality to automatically gather and display text and video testimonials.
 All you have to do is approve received testimonials and – voila! – they are featured on your website as a notification widget or on-page badge.

 The process of gathering testimonials with Trust includes a few quite simple steps:

 1) Make arrangements with the client to get a testimonial from them.

 2) Prepare a personal survey for the client based on the way they prefer to leave the text or video testimonial.